domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Add Security Definitions and Requirements ###

-In Swagger, you can describe how your API is secured by defining one or more _Security Scheme's_ (e.g basic, api key, oauth etc.) and declaring which of those schemes are applicable globally OR for specific operations.
+In Swagger, you can describe how your API is secured by defining one or more security schemes (e.g basic, api key, oauth2 etc.) and declaring which of those schemes are applicable globally OR for specific operations.
 For more details, take a look at the "securityDefinitions" and "security" fields in the [Swagger spec](http://swagger.io/specification/#swaggerObject).

-You can use some of the options described above to include security metadata in the generated _Swagger Document_.
-The example below adds an [OAuth 2.0](https://oauth.net/2/) definition to the global metadata and a corresponding _Operation Filter_ that uses the presence of an _AuthorizeAttribute_ to determine which operations the scheme applies to.
+In Swashbuckle, you can define schemes by invoking the `AddSecurityDefinition` method, providing a name and an instance of BasicAuthScheme, ApiKeyScheme or OAuth2Scheme.
+For example you can define an [OAuth 2.0 - implicit flow](https://oauth.net/2/) as follows:

 ```csharp
 // Startup.cs
 services.AddSwaggerGen(c =>
 {
     ...

     // Define the OAuth2.0 scheme that's in use (i.e. Implicit Flow)
     c.AddSecurityDefinition("oauth2", new OAuth2Scheme
     {